How to Learn Japanese in a Month (Protip: It Takes a Lot of Hard Work)

 You can reach a high enough level to survive a stay abroad in the country.
 If you’re just learning for enjoyment, you can use this guide to fast-track yourself to mid- to high-beginner level.

 Let’s get one thing clear: You won’t become fluent in a month.
 (Unless you’re some foreign language genius.)

 But you can absolutely learn what you need to get by with a month of studying.
 It’s all about finding what resources are best for you.

 We recommend printing this page or writing down the steps with their resources, and going through each step and link one by one.
 As you complete each resource, cross it off.

 Give yourself a deadline to reach the end of the post: a month from when you begin studying.

 At the end of the month, you should be able to form coherent sentences, read some basic text (with furigana) and understand some spoken Japanese.
 You’ll be surprised at how much you’ve learned!

-How to Learn Japanese in Less Than a Month: 4 Steps to Success
+4 Steps to Learn Japanese in Less Than a Month

 1. Use the Best Apps and Resources